bokeh/bokeh/sphinx/user_guide.rst

 Note that all the tools, zoom, pan, resize function normally and the plot continues to animate while the tools are used.
-Currently in order to animate, you must grab the glyph renderer off a plot, update its data source and set dirty flag, then store the data source with the session.
+Currently in order to animate, you must grab the glyph renderer off a plot, update its data source and set the dirty flag, then store the data source on the session.
 The code to animate the above plot is shown here::

     renderer = [r for r in curplot().renderers if isinstance(r, Glyph)][0]